Apply for a Caps and Lids Trading License in Dubai

 Submit the application: File your application with Dubai South Business Hub Free Zone authority, either directly or through an authorised business setup consultant.

-Pay licence fees: Settle the applicable government and registration fees.
+Pay license fees: Settle the applicable government and registration fees.

-Receive your licence: Upon approval, your trading licence is issued, typically within 3 to 7 working days.
+Receive your license: Upon approval, your trading license is issued, typically within 3 to 7 working days.

 Open a corporate bank account: Engage a UAE bank to open a business account, which is required for trade operations.